Secoura/eventgen/README.md

 ### Custom Templates

-You can build your own template by placing the template file under the `templates/web` directory.
+You can build your own template by placing the template file under the `templates` directory.

 There are only a few processors that are available as of now: